irrealis/r-datascience-samples-and-guidelines/05-reproducible-research/03-structure-of-a-data-analysis/README.md

 - The questions are focused and concrete.
 - The questions lead to required data.
 - Required data lead to applied statistics.

+What are the benefits of focused, concrete questions for data analysis?

+- They allow identifying/discarding data/variables that aren't pertinent.
+    - This reduces noise in subsequent analyses.
+- They reduce the search space for finding answers.